IBM/watson-document-classifier/README.md

 ## 7. Download the results

 The notebook stores the result in ``DSX-ObjectStore`` once it has completed the text classification.
 The results are stored in  `sample_text_classification.txt` file.
 Follow the link below to find the ``DSX-ObjectStore`` service listed.
 Click the ``DSX-ObjectStore`` in the list, click the listed containers to find `sample_text_classification.txt` in their file listing.
 Select `sample_text_classification.txt` file using select box on the left in the file listing.
-Click the `SelectAction` button on the top file of the file listing and use the Download File drop down menu to download `sample_text_classification.txt` file.
+Click the `SelectAction` button on the top file of the file listing and use the `Download File` drop down menu to download `sample_text_classification.txt` file.

+Follow the link to open your Object Store Service in Bluemix.
 * [**DSX-ObjectStore**](https://console.bluemix.net/dashboard/storage)

 ![](doc/source/images/objectstore_download_file.png)